LandSandBoat/lsb-wiki/Server-Setup-and-Maintenance-[Windows-10].md

 By looking at the files that were changed, you should:

-* RERUN EVERY .sql MODIFIED FILES: double click on \topaz\tools\dbtool.py > select "1.
-Update DB" > Enter > "Would you like yo backup your database? [y/N]" > y > Enter > "Proceed with update? [y/N] > y > Enter > Done.
-This will run all your .sql files and update .py migrations scripts.
+* RERUN EVERY .sql MODIFIED FILES: double click on \topaz\tools\dbtool.py > select "e.
+Express Update" (available if .sql were changed) > Enter > "Would you like yo backup your database? [y/N]" > y > Enter > "Proceed with update? [y/N] > y > Enter > Done.
+This will run all your .sql files.
 It will also possibly overwrite any custom changes you have made to your SQL tables.
 If you are running custom mobs/items/etc. of any kind, you'll want to load the SQL changes to a separate database and compare.
 * REBUILD THE SOLUTION IF ANY .cpp/.h/.in IS MODIFIED (referring to the whole example at **[5.
 Build the servers](https://github.com/project-topaz/topaz/wiki/Server-Setup-and-Maintenance-%5BWindows-10%5D/_edit#5-build-the-servers)**).
 * RESTART YOUR SERVER(S) FOR .conf FILES.
 * .lua files ARE INSTANT IN MOST CASES (\topaz\scripts\globals .luas will need to be reloaded by using the GM command !reloadglobal where appropriate or restarting the server).
-* If there's any new .py file addition in the \topaz\tools\migrations folder, follow the same steps as showed above once you launched the dbtool (3.
-Prepare the database).
+* If there's any new .py file addition in the \topaz\tools\migrations folder, double click on \topaz\tools\dbtool.py > select "e.
+Express Update" (available if .py scripts were changed) > Enter > "Would you like yo backup your database? [y/N]" > y > Enter > "Proceed with update? [y/N] > y > Enter > Done.
+This will run all your .py migrations scripts.
 * /!\ In the \topaz\conf\default folder, make sure you take any .conf file that was updated and put it/them in the precedent folder (\topaz\conf). /!\

 ---